 “Finally, it’s happened to me…” And in such a way it did for Ce Ce Peniston who, just like Crystal Waters with ‘Gypsy Woman (She’s Homeless)’, would become an international sensation at her first try…

 Peniston showed the world as to how she wasn’t only a beauty queen.
 But also, and probably even more, a first class performer.
 Now along with time, one could think ‘Finally’ had something of a premonition.
 Like a dream (if not a fairy tale) coming true… And although 25 years have gone since its release, ‘Finally’ keeps on shining all over.
-Standing among the Def Mix productions signature.
+Standing among the Def Mix productions signatures.
 With David Morales cleverly borrowing the bassline of Ce Ce Rogers‘s classic ‘Someday’.
 And Eric Kupper spicin’ up the whole with stellar keys…

 – Dayton, OH native Ce Ce Peniston spent most of her formative years in Phoenix, AZ.
 This is where she would get her first start singing before her congregation in church.
 The real testament of her talent was in 1987 when Peniston, still a high school student, landed a part in a local production of Bubbling Brown Sugar.
 From there, she earned her diploma and continued on to the University of Phoenix to study Liberal Arts.
 These years serving as a springboard for Ce Ce to develop her skills in writing lyrics.
-In 1989, she was eventually crowned Miss Black Arizona and reigned as Miss Galaxy in 1990.
+In 1989, she eventually earned the crown of Miss Black Arizona and reigned as Miss Galaxy in 1990.

 In 1991, she elevated as a true artist when a friend or her who was a producer offered her to record back-up vocals for a female rapper on her way to release an album on A&M Records.
 Soon after, she showed her willingness to make her own individual mark in the business and landed her solo project Peniston’s hit single ‘Finally’ saw the light.
 Then Ce Ce accomplished what all talented artists only dream of.
 Inking a deal for her own debut album!